maydayv7/creek/README.md

 - **Sketch-to-Image** uses lightweight or high-quality external backends (Nano Banana, Flux).
 - **Inpainting** performs localized edits using Stable Diffusion with a mask derived from canvas stroke differences, or FLUX LoRa Fill.

-## Local generation is prioritized for privacy-sensitive edits; API generation is used for high fidelity or speed when allowed.
+> Local generation is prioritized for privacy-sensitive edits; API generation is used for high fidelity or speed when allowed.

 # 4. Compute Profile

+> [!IMPORTANT]
+> Models provided by [Fal.ai](https://fal.ai/) API are used

 Approximate characteristics of each model in its quantized / optimized configuration: